ethanfurman/aenum/aenum/doc/aenum.rst

 While ``Enum`` and ``IntEnum`` are expected to cover the majority of use-cases, they cannot cover them all.
-Here are recipes for some different types of enumerations that can be used directly, or as examples for creating one's own.
+Here are recipes for some different types of enumerations that can be used directly (the first three are included in the module), or as examples for creating one's own.

 AutoNumber